Singham (2019 film)

 Singham is a 2019 Indian Punjabi-language action film written by Dheeraj Rattan and directed by Navaniat Singh.
-Co-produced by T-Series, Ajay Devgn Films and Panorama Studios, it stars Parmish Verma, Kartar Cheema and Sonam Bajwa, along with Sardar Sohi, Rupinder Rupi, Anita Devgn, and Hardeep Gill in supporting roles.
+Co-produced by T-Series, Ajay Devgn FFilms and Panorama Studios, it stars Parmish Verma, Kartar Cheema and Sonam Bajwa, along with Sardar Sohi, Rupinder Rupi, Anita Devgn, and Hardeep Gill in supporting roles.
 It is an official remake of 2010 Tamil film Singam.
 The film chronicles the story of righteous cop Dilsher Singh, who fights against drug peddlers in his village Singham Khurd.

-The film was release worldwide on 9 August 2019.
+The film was released worldwide on 9 August 2019.

 Plot

 After taking charge as the DSP of Singham Khurd, Dilsher Sekhon sets out to end the drug addiction among the youth of Punjab.
 This sets him against Bhuller, a vicious business tycoon with connections in high places.